Existence of Really Perverse Central Configurations in the Spatial $N$-Body Problem: Abstract

 \section{Abstract}

 We construct explicit examples of really perverse central configurations in the spatial Newtonian $N$-body problem.
-A central configuration is called really perverse if it satisfies the central configuration equations for two distinct mass distributions having the same total mass.
-While such configurations were previously known only in the planar case for large $N$, we prove the existence of spatial really perverse central configurations for $N=27,\dots,55$.
+A central configuration is called really perverse if it satisfies the central configuration equations for two distinct mass distributions having the same total mass and the same center of mass.
+While such configurations were previously known only in the planar case for large values of $N$, we prove the existence of spatial really perverse central configurations for $N=27,\dots,55$.